 Serbia’s ruling party, the SNS, has announced that their candidate at this spring’s presidential election will be none other than the Prime Minister himself – Aleksandar Vučić.
-Will the bold move allow the SNS to keep their hold on power?
+Will this bold move allow the SNS to keep their hold on power?
 Tena Prelec outlines the scenarios, taking stock of the controversies that have accompanied Serbian politics over the past year.

 The presidential election due to take place in Serbia this spring promises to be a significant affair.
 Prime Minister Aleksandar Vučić had already stated that if his preferred candidate does not win, he will step down from his post.
 In recent times, the choice of politicising and personalising a ballot has backfired for three European PMs – David Cameron, Matteo Renzi and Boyko Borisov – so it will be interesting to see whether Vučić can pull this one off.